icraf-indonesia/lumens-shiny/11_sciendo-simulate/helpfile/sciendo_simulate_quick_user_guide.md

 3.  **Land Use/Cover Lookup Table**
     -   Click "Browse" and select your prepared CSV file containing land cover classes.
 4.  **Raster Cube**
-    -   Click "Browse" and select two related ERS files.
+    -   Click "Browse" and select sciendo_factors.tif or two related ERS files.
 5.  **Repetition**
     -   Enter a number of repetition to specify the number of projection maps to generate.
 6.  **Transition Matrix Folder**